 Piperine reduces and stops cell death (anti-apoptotic) and is an anti-inflammatory, which plays a huge role in treating Parkinson’s, a degenerative disease that mostly affects physical movement.

 Medicines used to treat epilepsy might have side effects like CNS depression, which results in an increased heart rate and breathing and even loss of consciousness.
 Black pepper might be a good choice to treat epilepsy as it has anticonvulsant activity, which reduces the incidence of seizures without causing CNS depression.

 3. Prevents Cancer

 Cancer in itself is a painful disease to go through, and the treatments make it no better with painful side effects.
-You can try mellow down the pain and hasten the recovery with a little assistance from black pepper.
+You can try to mellow down the pain and hasten the recovery with a little assistance from black pepper.